mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Bushes around trees are overgrown, 8th June :- [7676491](https://www.fixmystreet.com/report/7676491)
 - Small drain outside 39, 8th June :- [7676479](https://www.fixmystreet.com/report/7676479)
 - Wellbrook stream has been blocked for some time with debris accumulated along the stretch from Sunrise Avenue park, blocked heavily under the in the tunnel on sunrise avenue leading to Evesham Road with broken trees and heavy debris, 8th June :- [7676332](https://www.fixmystreet.com/report/7676332)
-- Willow tree is looking very overgrown with long branches hanging over into our garden and is we have been advised the tree is well overdue pollarding, 8th June :- [7676329](https://www.fixmystreet.com/report/7676329)
-- Fly tipping, 8th June :- [7676321](https://www.fixmystreet.com/report/7676321)
-- Green light for crossing and road change green at the same time, 7th June :- [7675707](https://www.fixmystreet.com/report/7675707)

 <!-- fix_marker ends -->